cwiggins12/audio_vis/README.md

 ./audio_vis
 ```

 The `shaders/` directory and `audio_vis` executable must stay in the same directory.
-Make sure audio is playing on your system before or after launching.

 ## Controls